-The Fund invests in securities of corporate issuers that pass the minimum combined E&S score (minimum is set at 15, on a scale from 0 to 100, with 0 being the worst and 100 being the best score), which is based on the Investment Manager's proprietary methodology.
-This score is the result of a combination of qualitative and quantitative analysis.
-The Investment Manager's proprietary relative value system "Observatory" combines third party data covering over 400 ESG metrics in conjunction with the portfolio managers' overall relative value decision making.
+The Fund will seek to invest in securities of corporate issuers that pass the minimum combined ESG score set at 34 on a scale from 0 to 100, with 0 being the worst and 100 being the best score using the Investment Manager's proprietary methodology.

-(iii) Sustainable Investment Criteria:
+These scores are the result of a combination of qualitative and quantitative analysis undertaken by the Investment Manager on each eligible security.
+The Investment Manager's proprietary relative value system "Observatory" combines third party data covering over 400 ESG metrics in conjunction with the portfolio managers' overall "relative value" decision making.
+The quantitative scoring process varies the weighting of each measure across industries as the importance of ESG factors differs across industries.
+The scores are based on relative performance on environmental and social factors within the issuer's industry, making issuers comparable against peers.

-The eligible universe of the Fund will be assessed by the Investment Manager to evaluate, identify and invest at least 15% of the Fund's Net Asset Value in securities of issuers that contribute towards the environmental objectives of (i) climate change mitigation and/or (ii) climate change adaptation.
+(iii) Sustainable Investment Criteria

+The eligible universe of the Fund will be assessed by the Investment Manager to evaluate, identify and invest at least 80% of the Fund's Net Asset Value in securities of issuers that contribute towards the environmental objectives of (i) climate change mitigation and/or (ii) climate change adaptation.
 In order to qualify as a 'Sustainable Investment' eligible for investment by the Fund, the issuer must:

-- a. follow good governance practices, provided that an investment in government bonds will not be subject to this requirement.
-Whilst SFDR references four key areas of good governance (namely, sound management structures, employee relations, remuneration of staff and tax compliance), the Investment Manager considers that a good governance assessment of corporate issuers should cover a broad range of factors in relation to the system by which companies undertake their activities (and in particular, including, the governance characteristics detailed as part of the E&S Scoring Model above); - b. not be classified as "significant harm"; and - c. be classified as being "in transition" (which includes a commitment to transition) or having a "positive contribution" towards the environmental objectives of (i) climate change mitigation and/or (ii) climate change adaptation.
-An investment will be classified as being "in transition" or having a "positive contribution" if it fulfils at least one of the following conditions: - the issuer has aligned or committed to align to Science Based Targets initiative ("SBTi"); - ii. the issuer is achieving net zero, or is aligned to a net zero pathway, or is aligning towards a net zero pathway or is committed to aligning to a net zero pathway; - iii. the issuer's weighted average carbon intensity must be at least 30% lower than the average issuers' holdings in the representative sector; and/or - iv. the issuer has demonstrable momentum and transition criteria.
+- a. follow good governance practices, provided that an investment in government Bonds will not be subject to this requirement; - b. do no significant harm to the environmental objectives; and - c. be classified as being "in transition" (which includes a commitment to transition) or having a "positive contribution".
+An investment will be classified as being "in transition" or having a "positive contribution" if it fulfils at least one of the following conditions: - i. the issuer has aligned or committed to align to SBTi; - ii. the issuer is achieving net zero, or is aligned to a net zero pathway, or is aligning towards a net zero pathway or is committed to aligning to a net zero pathway; - iii. the issuer's weighted average carbon intensity must be at least 30% lower than the average issuers' holdings in the representative sector; - iv. the issuer has demonstrable momentum and transition criteria.
 For example, the issuer has displayed strong credible plans of its movement to aligning to a net zero pathway in a reasonable timeframe or the issuer has provided evidence of historical momentum, such as improved environmental production inputs.